 Carbon Monoxide can kill

-You can't see it, taste it or smell it but Carbon Monoxide can kill quickly without warning.
-7 people per year die from CO poisoning caused by gas appliances and flues that have not been properly installed, maintained or that are poorly ventilated.
+You can't see it, taste it or smell it but carbon monoxide (CO) can kill quickly without warning.
+Seven people each year die from CO poisoning caused by gas appliances and flues that have not been properly installed, maintained or that are poorly ventilated.
 Are you at risk?

 For further information please see the Health and Safety Executive’s website